- Stylish rooftop pool

-Rooms at the Conrad, like the more expensive Four Seasons next door, are quite comfortable.
+Rooms at the Conrad, like the more expensive Four Seasons next door, are quite comfortable and are either city or bay view.
 The size of the standard Deluxe room varies quite a bit, ranging from 382 to 586 square feet.
 In addition to regular guest rooms, the hotel also has studio, one-, and two-bedroom residences available for both long and short stays.
-All residences feature a full kitchen but no washer/dryers.
-The hotel has special guest rooms available for the hearing and visually impaired with tactile alarm clocks, phone amplifiers, visual smoke detectors, visual door-knock signalers, and visual phone alerts.
+All residences feature a full kitchen but not all have washer/dryers.

 With a pool and reasonably priced one- and two-bedroom residences, the Conrad is a solid choice for business travelers bringing their families along.

 The hotel has a limited supply of adjoining rooms, but they can't be guaranteed until check-in.
 But the Conrad has one- and two-bedroom residences that, unlike the standard rooms, come with full kitchens (but no guaranteed washer/dryers).
 There are studio, one-, and two-bedroom options, and these rooms often cost about the same as the regular suites.
 No rooms have sleeper sofas, but a rollaway can be brought to any room at no additional cost.
 Cribs are also available, also at no charge.